A month has gone by since the last earnings report for Keysight (KEYS). Shares have lost about 0.5% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Keysight due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

 Quarter in Detail

 Orders fell 3% on a year-over-year basis to $1.089 billion during the reported quarter.
 Notably, core orders declined 3%.

 Beginning first-quarter fiscal 2020, the company’s financial reporting comprises two segments — Electronic Industrial Solutions Group (EISG) and Communications Solutions Group (CSG).
 Ixia Solutions Group (ISG) segment reporting has been aligned with the CGS segment.